Tafari-Ltd/angular-pesapal/projects/pesapal-pay/README.md

 # PesapalPayments

-> This is an angular module that abstracts the complexity of making Pesapal payments with Angular14+.
+> This is an angular module that abstracts the complexity of making Pesapal payments with Angular.

 ## USAGE